-Traveler’s checks might not ever expire.
+Traveler’s checks might not ever expire, and can always be refunded if lost or stolen.
 As long as the issuer is still in business, you can use those instruments wherever they are accepted.

 Why Waiting Is Risky

-You may have your reasons for holding on to a check written to you, but it’s best to deposit or cash checks as soon as possible.
+You may have valid reasons for holding on to a check written to you, but it’s best to deposit or cash checks as soon as possible, as there are risks involved.

-- Closed accounts: Eventually, the person or business that the check is from might switch banks.
-If you deposit a check from a closed account, the check will bounce, and your bank may charge you fees for attempting to deposit a bad check.
+Eventually, the person or business that the check is from might switch banks.
+If you deposit a check from a closed account, the check will bounce, and your bank may charge you fees for depositing a bad check.

 When somebody pays you by check, they expect you to deposit the check soon.
 Presumably, they have funds available when they write the check, but that might change.
-They don’t expect the check to hit their account six months later, so they might not have money set aside for your payment anymore.
-Again, when the check bounces, you’ll owe fees.
+Most people don’t expect checks to hit their account six months later, so they might not have money set aside for your payment anymore.
+Again, if the check bounces, you’ll owe fees.

-- Stop payment: If somebody is worried about a check getting lost, they may decide to stop payment on that check.
+If somebody worries that a check got lost, they may decide to stop payment—an order not to pay a check that has been issued, but not cashed—on that check.
 The bank will then reject your deposit, and it’ll bounce back to your bank unpaid.
 That said, stop payments are one situation when it may actually work in your favor to deposit a stale-dated check—because stop payment orders eventually expire.
 A bank may not be liable for a stop payment if you fail to provide enough information to identify the check or if you do implement the stop payment order early enough.

 Void After 90 Days

-Checks sometimes say they’re only good for 90 days (or 180 days).
+Checks may say they’re only good for 90 days (or 180 days).
 Whether or not that restriction is valid depends on several factors.
 Your bank may ultimately decide to ignore those instructions and process a check anyway.

 Do Checks You Write Expire?